woocommerce/woocommerce-rest-api-docs/source/includes/v3/_product-tags.md

 ## Create a Product Tag ##

-This API helps you to create a new product shipping class.
+This API helps you to create a new product tag.

 ### HTTP Request ###